 With realtime such an integral feature of the app, Ably significantly accelerated the product’s time to market.
 “Ably’s infrastructure entirely alleviated the difficult burden of having to build our own data stream system.
 Our developers were able to get the app’s realtime data transfer infrastructure up and running quickly and without fuss, and could therefore immediately concentrate on innovations to build on the app’s popularity while the product was still fresh and new,” he comments.

 Integrating Ably into an HQ-style app

 Part of the initial set up process involved integration with elastic queuing.
 This was handy for Onedio’s purposes as it made it possible to build pipelines using Amazon SQS and AWS to queue the data before processing.
 Like other HQ apps, Oyna Kazan represents a scenario where the problem is less about fanning the data out in realtime but also funneling data back to SQS within sub-65ms.
-This is a scenario the Ably Reactor is designed to solve, reacting to published events within milliseconds and triggering events or streaming data to third-party systems, such as Amazon SQS.
+This is a scenario Reactor Integrations is designed to solve, reacting to published events within milliseconds and triggering events or streaming data to third-party systems, such as Amazon SQS.